plebbit/plebbit-js/README.md

   spoiler?: boolean
   flair?: Flair // arbitrary colored string added by the author or mods to describe the author or comment
-  // below are added by subplebbit owner, not author
-  ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments previousCid?: string // each comment/post is a linked list of other comments/posts with same comment.depth and comment.parentCid, undefined if first comment in list postCid?: string // helps faster loading post info for reply direct linking, undefined for posts, a post can't know its own CID
+  // below are added by subplebbit owner, not author previousCid?: string // each comment/post is a linked list of other comments/posts with same comment.depth and comment.parentCid, undefined if first comment in list postCid?: string // helps faster loading post info for reply direct linking, undefined for posts, a post can't know its own CID
   depth: number // 0 = post, 1 = top level reply, 2+ = nested reply